Tucker McCall: Reception

 In May 2012, when speculation arose that a male star would be exiting the soap opera, Sara Bibel of Xfinity wrote that it could be Tucker, saying: "Who despite being played by one of daytime’s most popular actor's [sic] has never really gelled with the audience.
 His recent one night stand with Harmony leaves him hated by pretty much everyone in Genoa City."
 Of the possible pairing between Tucker and Sharon Newman (Sharon Case), Luke Kerr (also of Zap2it) wrote: "Billionaire Tucker McCall (Stephen Nichols) is the latest white knight to ride in and save Sharon Newman (Sharon Case) from herself on The Young and the Restless.
 Granted, Genoa City's answer to Sir Richard Branson has ulterior motives, but there's no denying the two share at least a little chemistry."
 During a storyline in which Tucker attempted to take over Newman Enterprises, Jamey Giddens (also of Zap2it) wrote, "You know, I'm starting to dig ol' Tucker."
 When Nichols was let go from the soap opera, Giddens wrote, "Daytime television's answer to Richard Branson is no more."
 Bibel wrote: "The billionaire who turned out to be Katherine’s long lost son and Devon’s father suffered from inconsistent writing throughout his three year tenure on the show."
+In 2024, as part of their year-end review, Soap Opera News editor Michael Thomas listed St. John's exit as Tucker as their fourth most-shocking soap opera exit of the year.